 To the beaches

 Go back along the road you came in, and turn down Lamont Young Street.
-It's at the bottom of the hill, opposite the car park and the monument that explains the mystery of the bay.
+It’s at the bottom of the hill, opposite the car park and the monument that explains the mystery of Mystery Bay.
 Ride along for a couple of hundred metres to a narrow road to the left (there may be a National Parks and Wildlife Service sign at the turnoff).
-The road soon deteriorates into a dirt track as it passes through the Eurobodalla National park to Pooles Beach, and a little further on, to 1080 Beach.
+The road dirt track passes through the Eurobodalla National Park to Pooles Beach, and a little further on, to 1080 Beach.
 These are both excellent beaches, and 1080 beach is good for swimming.

 Now you'll appreciate the need to allow plenty of time for this ride!

-Warning: at the beaches, don't let your bikes out of your sight.
+At either of the beaches, don’t let your bikes out of your sight.
 Take them with you, especially during holiday times!
+There are wooden steps down to the beach, making it easier to get your bikes up or down to the beach.

 Returning to Central Tilba